secretstartups/handbook/mission/index.html.md

 ## Mission

-It is GitLab's mission to change all creative work from read-only to read-write so that **everyone can contribute**.
+It is GitLab's mission to make it so that **everyone can contribute**.

 When **everyone can contribute**, users become contributors and we greatly increase the rate of innovation.